Why hotel and motel owners take out business loans

 A short-term option, unsecured business loans are usually for between 3 months and 2 years.

-You can use the funds for any purpose, such as online marketing.
+You can use the funds for any purpose.
 Many lenders will let you set a repayment schedule to suit your trading patterns.

 A specific-purpose business loan secured on the equipment you are buying.